darrenks/nibbles/docs/tutorial_minutiae.md

 Not as impressive as compression algorithms tuned to the english language, but this is a more timeless and general technique!

-FYI this will only be shorter than normal numbers for numbers >= 32768.
+FYI this will only be shorter than normal numbers for numbers >= 32768 but it is equally as short for 0 and numbers >= 64 so it could be handy if you use that number more than once.

 ## Infinity